syncfusion-content/asp.netwebforms-docs/aspnet/Grid/Server-side-event-arguments-in-ASP-Grid.md

-In this section, we will see in detail about the various server side events available in **ASP Grid control** and the arguments that are obtained on the server side.
+This section explains in detail about the various server-side events available in the **ASP Grid control** and the arguments that are obtained on the server side.

-The **sender** parameter of all the server side events returns the grid model details.
+The **sender** parameter of all the server-side events returns the grid model details.
 The **Syncfusion.JavaScript.Web.GridEventArgs** arguments provide information specific to this event.

-The various server side events and the arguments corresponding to the events are as follows:
+The various server-side events and the arguments corresponding to the events are as follows:

 ### OnServerAddRow

 The **OnServerAddRow** event is triggered upon saving the added record to the grid.
-The details of the added record can be obtained at the server side which is explained in the below table.
+The details of the added record can be obtained at the server-side which is explained in the following table.

 _Table 5: Syncfusion.JavaScript.Web.GridEventArgs arguments of OnServerAddRow event_